Current Projects

 CURRENT PROJECTS are listed by Research Area, the objectives of the Research Area and researchers involved.

-The Corn RAC established the following objectives for 2021 – 2022 research efforts for the National Predictive Modeling Tool Initiative (NPMTI):
+The Corn RAC established the following objectives for 2023 – 2024 research efforts:

 The following researchers will be participating:

-Kaitlyn Bissonnette, Ph.D., Assistant Extension Professor, Plant Sciences, University of Missouri.
+Mandy Bish, Ph.D., Assistant Professor, Plant Sciences & Technology, University of Missouri.

 Mark Busman, Ph.D., Research Chemist, USDA-ARS, Peoria.

-Martin Chilvers, Ph.D., Associate Professor, Field Crop Pathology, Michigan State.
+Martin Chilvers, Ph.D., Associate Professor, Field Crop Pathology, Michigan State University.

-Pierce Paul, Ph.D., Professor, Extension Specialist, Plant Pathology, Ohio State.
+Pierce Paul, Ph.D., Professor, Extension Specialist, Plant Pathology, Ohio State University.

-Paul “Trey” Price, Ph.D., Associate Professor, Agronomic Crops, Louisiana State.
+Paul “Trey” Price, Ph.D., Associate Professor, Agronomic Crops, Louisiana State University.

-Alison Robertson, Ph.D., RAC Chair, Professor and Extension Field Pathologist, Iowa State.
+Alison Robertson, Ph.D., RAC Chair, Professor and Extension Field Pathologist, Iowa State University.

 Damon Smith, Ph.D., RAC Co-Chair, Associate Professor and Extension Specialist, University of Wisconsin – Madison.